-The number of these "second generation" studies on trade and wages based on linked employer-employee data is still small (and the number of countries covered is even smaller), and some studies use only cross-sectional data that do not allow controlling for unobserved firm or worker heterogeneity.
-These studies have been reviewed elsewhere [3].
+The number of these "second generation" studies on trade and wages based on linked employer-employee data is still small (and the number of countries covered is even smaller), and some studies use only cross-sectional data that do not allow controlling for unobserved firm or worker heterogeneity (for further review see [3]).
 Therefore, a big picture that can be accepted with confidence has still not emerged.

-One consensus has been reached, however: the wage premium paid by exporters is found to be much smaller when individual worker characteristics (whether observed or unobserved) are controlled for than in studies that use empirical evidence based on average information at the firm level.
-In fact, in some studies based on linked employeremployee data no wage premium for exporting per se is detectable.
+One consensus has been reached, however: the wage premium paid by exporters is found to be much smaller when individual worker characteristics (whether observed or unobserved) are taken into account than in studies that use empirical evidence based on average information at the firm level.
+In fact, in some studies based on linked employer-employee data no wage premium for exporting per se is detectable.
 This indicates that linked employer-employee panel data are much more appropriate than uncontrolled data for investigating the existence and size of the exporter wage premium [3].